luanfelixcoding/music-downloader/README.md

 5. **Install Dependencies**:
    ```
-   uv pip install .  # Install your project as a pyproject package + dependencies
+   uv pip install -r pyproject.toml  # Install your project as a pyproject package + dependencies
    ```

 6. **Update Package** (if necessary):